 Solvency II capital requirements are mainly used for the EEA-based insurance and reinsurance entities, applying the Accounting Consolidation method.
 Local requirements are used for insurance and reinsurance entities in (provisionally) equivalent third-country jurisdictions.

 Most notably, the local regulatory requirements of the US life insurance companies are included in the Group Solvency Ratio using a conversion methodology.
-Aegon Bank is excluded from the Group Solvency ratio, as required by the Group Solvency II supervisor, DNB.
+Aegon Bank will be included in the Group Solvency ratio, ultimately before the end of 2020.